 Apieceofvt.com is no longer available here.
 Please try jessieraymond.com instead.

 A columnist creates articles, usually opinions or commentaries, for a serial publication.
 Their piece of writing usually appears in a newspaper column.
 Typically, each newspaper column focuses on a particular niche, which may be sports, information regarding New Jersey casinos, fashion, politics, religion, etc. Each columnist tends to have their unique writing style, which enables them to attract a particular audience.
 However, columnists should be able to write interesting pieces to keep their readers coming back.
-Here are the tips for one to succeed as a columnist.

 Becoming a columnist does not require any specific academic achievement; experience and hard work are usually the primary factors that determine one's success in column writing.
 However, it is advisable for a columnist to obtain a bachelor’s degree in a relevant field, such as mass communication, journalism, or English.
 Having a degree helps to convince most employers, who must get value for their money.
 Aspiring columnists should have a background in reporting or formal hands-on-experience.
 Starting out at a college or even a high school publication can be a great idea.